Jets Vs. Dolphins Lines: Spread, Total, And Moneyline For Week 6

 Moneyline

-I don’t think there’s a chance the Jets pull off a victory in this one, regardless of if Darnold plays or not.
+I don’t think there’s a chance the Jets pull off a victory in this one.
 They’re just too weak on either side of the ball, and the Dolphins surely carry a great deal of momentum after their huge win over San Francisco.

 Total Points